 - Individual resume and cover letter review, tips, and advice

-- Access to Career Step's help hotline for 6 months after graduation
+- Access to Career Step's help hotline for 6 months after completion

-Your enrollment includes everything you will need to train for a successful career as a veterinary assistant.
-Your enrollment includes:
+Your program includes everything you will need to train for a successful career as a veterinary assistant.
+Your training includes:

 - Complete ebook library

-- A voucher to take the CMAA certification exam upon graduation (a $115 value)
+- A voucher to take the CMAA certification exam upon completion (a $115 value)